Plum Lake, Wisconsin: Geography

 The Town of Plum Lake is located in central Vilas County.
 Much of the town is made up of Vilas County Forest lands or Northern Highland-American Legion State Forest.
-According to the United States Census Bureau, the town has a total area of 100.1 square miles (259.2 km^{2}), of which, 88.9 square miles (230.3 km^{2}) of it is land and 11.1 square miles (28.8 km^{2}) of it (11.12%) is water.
+According to the United States Census Bureau, the town has a total area of 100.1 square miles (259.2 km^{2}), of which 88.9 square miles (230.3 km^{2}) is land and 11.1 square miles (28.8 km^{2}) (11.12%) is water.

 Transportation

 Plum Lake is served by one Wisconsin State Highway and several Vilas County Trunk Highways.
 Sayner is connected to the rest of the Wisconsin Highway System via STH 155 which runs south to a junction with STH 70 in St. Germain.
 CTH N runs in two distinct sections through the town.
 The western section runs west from Sayner serving Northern Highland-American Legion State Forest campgrounds and recreation areas at Crystal Lake, Plum Lake, and Firefly Lake before meeting CTH M and eventually USH 51.
 This section is often used as a through route for travellers crossing Vilas County as an alternative to STH 70.
 The eastern section connects Sayner and Star Lake via CTH K, and provides a connection to CTH G and Eagle River.
 CTH K runs east–west through the town serving the Star Lake area.
 To the east it runs through mostly Vilas County forest lands to Conover, and to the west CTH K is a Rustic Road between its junction with CTH N and Boulder Junction.